edu-bob/openscad/split/README.md

 ## Usage

 The threaded portion is centered on [0,0] on the XY plane and extends in the Z plane.
-THreads are 45 degrees and shouldn't need support
+THreads are cut with 45 degree edges and shouldn't need support

 ### Required Parameters

-   half - either "bottom" or "top" to specify which half to generate.
+*half* - either "bottom" or "top" to specify which half to generate.
 Ultimately you have to do both.
-   z - z value of where to split the model.
+*z* - z value of where to split the model.

-### Optional Prameters
+### Optional PArameters

-   diameter - diameter of the threaded part, Obviously must be smaller than that part of the model.
+*diameter* - diameter of the threaded part, Obviously must be smaller than that part of the model.
-   pitch - thread pitch in mm, e.g. 1.5mm.
+*pitch* - thread pitch in mm, e.g. 1.5mm.
-   length = length of the threaded postion.
+*length* = length of the threaded postion.
-   thread_slop - extra doameter to make the female part of the thread, on the top piece.
+*thread_slop* - extra doameter to make the female part of the thread, on the top piece.
-   reverse - if true, place the male thread on the top piece.
+*reverse* - if true, place the male thread on the top piece.

 ### Children

 The model to split.

 ### Other
 See the split_test or split_test2 module in the code for an example of how to use.